By Mandi Enger

 Dr. Brautbar teaches the History of the Holocaust course biennially at NSC and works with organizations such as the Las Vegas Holocaust Survivor Group to organize speaking opportunities for each class.

-It’s important that we provide the opportunity for our students to acquire knowledge of the Holocaust and recognize its impact from those
+It’s important that we provide the opportunity for our students to acquire knowledge of the Holocaust and recognize its impact from those individuals who have experienced it first-hand, said Brautbar.
+Upcoming generations will not have the chance to meet face-to-face with survivors, hear their stories, and have their questions answered.

 For more information on NSC history courses or upcoming speaking events, contact Dr. Brautbar or visit the history program section of NSC website.